arx-research/ers-docs/pages/solidity-api/ERSRegistry.md

 # Solidity API

 ## ERSRegistry

-Fork of ENSRegistry with adapted data structures and accessiblity logic in order to conform to needs of ERS.
+// TODO: big paragraph was hard to see key words/structures Fork of `ENSRegistry` with adapted data structures and accessibility logic in order to conform to needs of ERS.
 Node owners can create any subnode.
 A node tracks the owner of the node and the address the node resolves to.
 Within the context of ERS a resolver represents either a smart contract OR a chip.
-The owner has the ability to create any subnodes of its choosing, however only the TSMRegistry is able to change both the owner and the resolver for a given node once created.
+The owner has the ability to create any subnodes of its choosing, however only the `TSMRegistry` is able to change both the owner and the resolver for a given node once created.
 The ChipRegistry is able to change the owner of a node (signifying a transfer of a chip) but is not able to change the resolver.
-These permissions are put in place in order to maintain a track record of authenticity for chips while allowing the TSMRegistry to re-assign sub-domains to new TSMRegistrars.
-Note that if a TSMRegistry's subnode is reassigned to a new TSMRegistrar the new TSMRegistrar CANNOT overwrite the nodes created by the previous node owner.
+These permissions are put in place in order to maintain a track record of authenticity for chips while allowing the `TSMRegistry` to re-assign sub-domains to new `TSMRegistrars`.
+Note that if a `TSMRegistry`'s subnode is reassigned to a new `TSMRegistrar` the new `TSMRegistrar` CANNOT overwrite the nodes created by the previous node owner.

 ### NewOwner